Hydra-Chain/hydragon-nodee/h_docs/polybft_setup.md

 3. Generate genesis file

-We need to set native token to be mintable, so we can premine balances to different addresses
+We need to set native token to be mintable, so we can premine balances to different addresses.
+Keep in mind that the validators need some premined coins, so, add it before generating the genesis.
+They are needed in order validators to feed the Price Oracle (executing transactions).

 ```
 ./hydra genesis --block-gas-limit 10000000 --epoch-size 10 --validators-path ./ --validators-prefix test-chain- --consensus polybft --native-token-config Hydra:HDR:18:true:0x211881Bb4893dd733825A2D97e48bFc38cc70a0c --premine 0x211881Bb4893dd733825A2D97e48bFc38cc70a0c:70000000000000000000000 --premine 0xdC3312E368A178e24850C6dAC169646c5fD14b93:30000000000000000000000 --proxy-contracts-admin 0x211881Bb4893dd733825A2D97e48bFc38cc70a0c --chain-id 8844